BITS-VIB/bionano-tools/README.md

-This repo has been moved to a separate Organisation for commodity.
+This repo has been moved to a separate Organization for commodity.
 Please direct your browser to **https://github.com/Nucleomics-VIB**.